shubam3/CCI_TESTBED_DOCS_PUBLIC/source/getting_started/user_access.rst

 2. Configure networking for your experiment
 3. Allocate storage resources
 4. Deploy and run your experiment software
+5. Document your experiment setup, track issues, and manage your project timeline using Redmine (refer to our :doc:`Redmine Access Guide <gateway_and_redmine>` for detailed instructions)

 For detailed instructions on creating and managing OpenStack instances, please refer to our :doc:`OpenStack Instance Launch Guide <openstack>`.